 These two tasks are triggered using the Event manager with a PeriodicEvent defined for these recurring tasks.
-GEOS writes two files named after the string defined in the filename keyword and formatted as HDF5 files (displacementJump_history.hdf5 and traction_history.hdf5).
+GEOSX writes two files named after the string defined in the filename keyword and formatted as HDF5 files (displacement_history.hdf5 and pressure_history.hdf5).
 The TimeHistory file contains the collected time history information from each specified time history collector.
-This information includes datasets for the simulation time, element center defined in the local coordinate system, and the time history information.
-A Python script is used to read and plot any specified subset of the time history data for verification and visualization.
+This information includes datasets for the simulation time, element center, and the time history information.
+A Python script is prepared to read and plot any specified subset of the time history data for verification and visualization.